 I have a whole pile of them and you know what’s the worst?
 When I decide to shoot a little video with the GX-85 only to find that it cancels the video because the card can’t handle the write speed.

 To best use all the features of this great camera, you want a card with a UHS Class 3 speed rating, or a 3 inside a U on the card.
-This one works great with the GX85 and won’t let you down.

 6. Cleaning Kit